David Bowie – Low

 Reviews

-- Got a first press with fan club insert, but the insert doesn’t have the back catalogue LP pics… Anyone else’s missing this?
+Anyone have info on this?
+I can't find it mentioned anywhere. - Got a first press with fan club insert, but the insert doesn’t have the back catalogue LP pics… Anyone else’s missing this?

-- Edited one year agoBowie was the Beatles of the 1970s, constantly reinventing himself, always one step ahead of the competition and fastening onto emergent trends with such alacrity he appeared to have invented them.
+- Edited 2 years agoBowie was the Beatles of the 1970s, constantly reinventing himself, always one step ahead of the competition and fastening onto emergent trends with such alacrity he appeared to have invented them.
 From 1972 onwards Bowie was a major pop star but one fuelled by the marginal and esoteric strands of music and culture.
 He was major league pop star as cult artist, drawing arcane ideas from the periphery to the centre, and making them mainstream.
 The Beatles had performed a similar role in the mid to late ‘60s, but they never made an album as radical as Low.

 Low was Bowie's first collaboration with Eno and, supposedly, the first part of the Berlin Trilogy.
 I say supposedly because 'Berlin Trilogy' seems to be something of a misnomer or journalistic construct.
 Bowie was living in Berlin during this period but only "Heroes" was completely recorded in Berlin (Lodger was recorded in Montreux and New York and most of Low was recorded at the Chateau d'Herouville in France and then completed in Berlin).
 And while I'm in the mood for tedious nit-picking here's a bit more: Low does not consist of a songs side and an instrumental side (despite the fact we've been told it does countless times).
 There are two instrumentals on side one, the album starts with one of them, and three of the four tracks on side two feature vocals.